-Well ever since I saw Me and My Shadow’s home made door stop how to a few weeks ago, I have been obsessed with the idea of converting a pair of old (crazy) trousers that belong to The Englishman’s youth into a Scottie door stop.
-Dog patterns were surprisingly hard to find.
+Well ever since I saw Me and My Shadow’s home made doorstop how to a few weeks ago, I have been obsessed with the idea of converting a pair of old (crazy) trousers that belong to my husband’s youth into a Scottie door stop.
+Easy dog sewing patterns were surprisingly hard to find.
 Free dog patterns even harder.
 So I browsed some old toy making books I have from goodness knows where, looked at Scottie Door Stops available for purchase online and fiddled mine own pattern and instructions.
 We have lots more fun Dog DIY Ideas for you to check out.

 I shared my finished Scottie Door Stop and asked whether you wanted the pattern.
 Yes you did.
 One lovely reader, even tested it for me.
 And YAY it works just fine (and wasn’t just a fluke on my part).

 So I retraced my pattern and scanned it.
 And you are more than welcome to download it for free!

 Free Scottie Dog Sewing Pattern

 Click here for your Free Dog Patterns – this is hosted on gumroad, so please enter $0 at check out.